johnnesky/imperative-html/README.md

 *imperative-html* generally supports Internet Explorer, aside from custom element names [as noted above](#custom-elements).
 Future versions of *imperative-html* might not support Internet Explorer, but if you specify the current version number when you load the script [as instructed](#getting-started), then your page will continue to load this version and will be safe from breaking changes.

-Note that many features of modern JavaScript are not supported in Internet Explorer, so if you need to support it, make sure to transpile your own code using something like [Babel](https://babeljs.io/) or [TypeScript](https://www.typescriptlang.org/).
+Note that many features of modern JavaScript do not work in Internet Explorer, so if you need to support it, make sure to transpile your own code using something like [Babel](https://babeljs.io/) or [TypeScript](https://www.typescriptlang.org/).
 Fortunately, only about 2% of all internet traffic still comes from Internet Explorer at this time, so if you're not a commercial business and you're not sure if you need to worry about it, you probably don't.